 What have you felt good about accomplishing in your job and in your time here?

 Stay Interviews are proactive and will help you reduce costs related to rehiring employees.
-Even better, they will help you keep the team that you already have, as happy employees are less likely to go looking for new opportunities.
+Even better, they will help you keep the team you already have, as happy employees are less likely to go look for new opportunities.
 Sounds like a win/win situation to me!